 People who have a weak immune system can take several steps to maximize their chances of staying healthy and avoiding infections.

 One of the easiest ways for a person with a weak immune system to stay healthy is by practicing good hygiene, which includes washing the hands frequently.
-The Centers for Disease Control and Prevention (CDC) recommend washing the hands at the following times:
+The

 - before, during, and after preparing meals and snacks